pazuzu111/dev-ote/readme.md

 - bar graph for results

 # inner workings
-1 user lands on page
+1) user lands on page
-2 browser makes request to external api to receive infomation about bars(mayb take a few seconds for data to be sent back due to heroku app not being used so much, so the dyno falls a sleep and becomes slow with a response
+2) browser makes request to external api to receive infomation about bars(mayb take a few seconds data to be sent back due to heroku app not being used so much, so the dyno falls a sleep and becomes slow with a response
-3 when user clicks on vote, they make a put request to update the number of votes a bar has 4 server responds with new incremented value
+3) when user clicks on vote, they make a put request to update the number of votes a bar has
+4) server responds with new incremented value